Brian James Barnes

-Born in Australia, Barnes was ordained to the priesthood in 1958.
+Born in Australia, Barnes professed as a member of Order of Friars Minor in 1952.
+He was ordained to the priesthood in 1958.
 He served as bishop of the Roman Catholic Diocese of Aitape, Papua New Guinea from 1987 to 1997.
 He then served as archbishop of the Roman Catholic Archdiocese of Port Moresby from 1997 to 2008.

+Between 1993 and 1994, he was the President of the Catholic Bishops Conference of Papua New Guinea and Solomon Islands.